Society of Ohio Archivists 2016 Annual Meeting Schedule at a Glance

 • Unique Collection Development Ventures

-• Preservation, Description, and Access to Traditional, Born-digital, or Hybrid Collections
+• Description and Access to Traditional, Born-digital, or Hybrid Collections

 Proposals of traditional panel sessions, student and professional posters, and alternative formats such as lightening rounds, pecha kucha, fish bowl sessions, and other session formats that allow for interaction between presenters and attendees are encouraged.